betterscientificsoftware/bssw.io/Site/CuratedContentEditorialWorkflow_Alt.md

 1. **Anyone** with a GitHub account may submit ideas for curated content articles using curated content issue template by anyone with a GitHub account.
-1. **EB Members** meet every other week for a half-hour meeting to consider new issue submissions, update on progress of current content development tasks, assign members new work.
+1. **EB Members** meet every week for a half-hour meeting to consider new issue submissions, update on progress of current content development tasks, assign members new work.
 During such meetings, the **EB Member** leading the meeting for that day performs various GitHub tasks using a shared screen including